ItalianFind a programme

 Every member of the department participates in the research clusters of the Faculty of Arts and the School of Modern Languages.
 Staff in the department play an active role in the Urban Humanities cluster; Centre for Medieval Studies; Screen Research cluster; the Centre for Material Texts; and the Oral History cluster.

-Members of staff have been recently involved in various major projects, such as Transnationalising Modern Languages: Mobility, Identity and Translation in Modern Italian Cultures, and Italian Cinema Audiences (on Italian cinema audiences and stars in the 1940s and 1950s), both of which were funded by large grants from the Arts and Humanities Research Council, as well as a Wellcome Trust project on radical psychiatry in Italy in the 1960s and 1970s.
+Members of staff are or have been recently involved in various major projects, including the large-scale Film Studios: Infrastructure, Culture, Innovation in Britain, France, Germany and Italy, 1930-60’ (STUDIOTEC), funded by the European Research Council; Naples and the Nation: Image, Media and Culture in the Second Republic, and The Renaissance Decameron, funded by the Arts and Humanities Research Council; and Blood and Power: A History of Italian Fascism, and Dante and the Idea of Italy, funded by the Leverhulme Trust.
+Other major projects include AHRC-funded research into Italian cinema audiences and stars in the 1940s and 1950s and a Wellcome Trust project on radical psychiatry in Italy in the 1960s and 1970s.
 Colleagues are also deeply involved in the promotion of scholarship in Italian studies, institutionally, nationally and internationally.

 Postgraduate students are fully integrated in the research culture of the department and participate in our programme of colloquia, workshops and lectures.
 You may also benefit from the department's strong research links with universities in Italy, especially Naples and Bologna.